 The green coffee bean extract may also influence fat loss.
 The problem here is that there are very few independent studies on this ingredient; most are funded by the industry, which makes a lot of the literature surrounding green coffee bean extract problematic.
 That’s certainly not to say that it won’t help fat loss, and there is evidence to suggest this.
 We just need a little more research before being definitive about it.

-[Find the most effective fat burners on our list of the 5 best fat burner products.]
+[Find the most effective fat burners on our list of the best fat burner pills for women.]

 The best ingredients, or the least controversial ones, are the cayenne pepper and the coleus forskohlii.
 The former has a strong link with fat oxidation and the latter is an ayurvedic herb that has a decent evidence supporting its ability to help fat loss and boosts testosterone.